 When implementing any new program it’s critical to test it before going live.
 Have a group of designated testers review test leads for accuracy and recommend changes.
 Remember that lead scoring tools will need updates over time.
 Regularly meet with all users, request feedback, and implement changes.
 Monitor and track progress through regular reports and analyze the conversion rates.

 If your organization is ready to take the leap into the world of lead scoring, we want to talk with you.
-Give us a call at 571-606-3106, send an email, or come visit our booth # F5 at INBOUND, we’d love talk details about your organization.
-Hope to see you there!
+Give us a call at 571-606-3106 or send an email.

 Image courtesy of Sira Anamwong at FreeDigitalPhotos.netTags: b2b, lead generation, lead scoring, marketing automation, marketing automation tools